Are Closing Costs Tax-Deductible?

-When you sell a home, you won't have to pay capital gains taxes on the first $250,000 of your sale if you are single or $500,000 if you are married.
-If you are married and sell your home for $300,000, then, you won’t have to pay any capital gains taxes on it.
+When you sell a home, you won't have to pay capital gains taxes on the first $250,000 of your sale if you are single or $500,000 if you’re married.
+For example, if you’re married and sell your home for a $300,000 profit, you won’t have to pay any capital gains taxes on it.

-You will have to pay capital gains taxes on any profits over those figures.
-If you are married and sell your home for $600,000, you’d have to pay capital gains taxes on $100,000 of your home sale.
-You can, though, reduce this tax burden by adding your cost basis – that’s where your loan closing costs come in – and the costs of any improvements that you made to the home.
+However, if you’re married and sell your home for $600,000, you’d have to pay capital gains taxes on $100,000 of your home sale.
+You can, though, as we just mentioned, reduce this tax burden by adding your cost basis – that’s where your loan closing costs come in – and the costs of any improvements that you made to the home.

 You do have some flexibility in when you can claim those closing costs that are tax deductible.

 In The Year Of Closing

-If you itemize your taxes, you can usually deduct your closing costs in the year that you closed on your home.
-If you closed on your home in 2020, you can deduct these costs on your 2020 taxes.
+If you itemize your taxes, you can usually deduct your closing costs in the year in which you closed on your home.
+If you close on your home in 2021, you can deduct these costs on your 2021 taxes.

 If you purchased mortgage points, though, things can get more complicated.
 You can deduct the cost of mortgage points in the tax year in which you purchased them if you meet the following rules laid out by the IRS:

 - The mortgage loan must be used to buy or build the borrower’s primary residence.

-- Paying points must be a long-standing business practice in the area where the loan was originated.
-The amount you paid for the points must be average for the area
+- Paying points must be a long-standing business practice in the area where the loan The amount you paid for the points must be average for the area.

 - Either the buyers or sellers must pay for the points, and those payments must be documented.